ConnorYelle/gamePredict/README.md

   }
 }
 ```

-## Social Media Automation Goal

-The long-term objective is to convert the prediction output into social content automatically.

-That includes:
-- generating short Twitter posts with game predictions and probability summaries
-- generating Instagram captions and post text for visual recap slides
-- including hashtags, team emojis, and brief insights
-- publishing posts automatically through API integrations

-This repo currently generates the prediction data and the next step is to add a content generation layer that builds formatted posts from the prediction results.

-## Improvement Opportunities

-These improvements would make the project stronger:

-- Add post generation for Twitter and Instagram from prediction results
-- Include player injury and lineup data in the prediction model
-- Add weather effects for each ballpark
-- Store historical outputs and compare predictions to actual results
-- Add a dashboard or REST API for easier access
-- Improve schedule scraping reliability with more robust HTML parsing or API usage
-- Add unit tests for the C++ prediction logic and CSV parsing

 ## Notes

 - The current project expects stats to be loaded from `rawData/<date>/`.
 - `games.txt` must use the format `Home Team | Away Team`.
 - The pipeline is intended for batch use and should be run daily for new predictions.

-## License

-MIT License

 ## Model validation (latest)
 Generated: 2026-05-27 13:51 UTC